gurs1kh/bouncing-balls2/README.md

 For custom scales, use values from -6 to 17 were 0 is C#.

+You can save and load the state of the simulation using the save/load state buttons (use the state input to give the state a unique name).

 The piano samples were taken from http://theremin.music.uiowa.edu/MISpiano.html

-See it in action at: http://gurs1kh.github.io/bouncing-sounds (note: due to current implementation, the sounds may be delayed.
+See it in action at: http://gurs1kh.github.io/bouncing-sounds2 (note: due to current implementation, the sounds may be delayed.
 It is recommended that you download the project and run it locally)